logan-siyao-peng/GCDT/README.md

 ## Citing

-To cite this corpus, please refer to the following article:
+Please cite the following for the source paper -- [GCDT: A Chinese RST Treebank for Multigenre and Multilingual Discourse Parsing](https://aclanthology.org/2022.aacl-short.47/):

 ```
 @inproceedings{peng_gcdt_2022,